top of page

 Each setup has its own challenges and benefits in terms of fostering employee engagement.
 For instance, remote work offers greater flexibility and eliminates commuting stress, but it can also lead to feelings of isolation.
 On the other hand, being on-site offers bonding, collaboration, and mentoring opportunities, but it may also increase stress due to commuting and rigid schedules.

-According to Gallup's analysis, employee engagement has a 3.8 times greater influence on employee stress than work location.
+Employee engagement has a 3.8 times greater influence on employee stress than work location.

 It's worth noting that employees' feelings about their jobs are heavily influenced by their relationships with their team and manager, regardless of whether they work remotely or on-site.
+Inclusive and fun team-building activities for virtual or hybrid teams can be a great way to help build stronger teams.
+While investing in leadership development strategies and leadership coaching offers a robust approach and powerful catalyst for growth.

 Gallup found engagement factors with the steepest declines were: